 Mikki Stelder is a postdoctoral researcher at the University of Amsterdam/University of British Columbia.
 Stelder's dissertation Queering Occupation: From Zionist Sexual Politics to Palestinian Decolonial-Queer Imaginaries (2018) discussed the uses of Zionist sexual politics for Israel's settler colonial project; Palestinian anticolonial-queer politics; and the limits and challenges of transnational solidarity.
 The project emerged out of working alongside Palestinian anti-colonial queer activists for over a decade.
 Stelder has been awarded a Marie Skłodowska Curie Global Fellowship from the European Commission (2019-2022) for their postdoctoral research project Maritime Imagination: A Cultural Oceanography of Dutch Imperialism and its Aftermaths where they develop an oceanic method for the study of Dutch imperialism.
 Their work has appeared in journals such as Settler Colonial Studies, Journal of Palestine Studies, and Radical History Review and they are working on a book about the colonial imaginaries of Hugo Grotius.

 This lecture is part of an inter-university lecture caravan: ‘Palestine: Entangled histories and other ways of seeing ecologies, resistance and solidarity within a settler colonial situation'.
-This inter-university lecture caravan is a collaboration between UGENT, UA, VUB en KUL.
+This inter-university lecture caravan is a collaboration between UGENT, UA, VUB (RHEA, EDGE and BSoG) and KUL.
 The lecture series is supported by the Global Minds Fund.